tyo8/toy_spectral_clustering/README.md

 The toy model script computes random geometric graphs generated from random point clouds in Euclidean 3-space under a (a) a uniform distribution, (b) Gaussian clusters around multiple centers, and (c) a perturbed embedding of the unknot.
-It has two python dependencies:
+It has two python dependencies (below).

 ----
 - [matplolib][1]